-Biden-McConnell: personally mismatched, professionally bound
+Biden-McConnell: Personally mismatched, professionally bound

 Their deal-making through a trio of financial agreements prevented what could have been major economic and political catastrophes.
 Those agreements temporarily extended the Bush tax cuts in 2010, lifted the debt limit in summer 2011, and in late 2012 avoided the “fiscal cliff” that would have hiked tax rates and enacted steep spending cuts, risking a recession.

-Former President Barack Obama and then-House Speaker John Boehner, R-Ohio, were unable to reach an agreement as the fiscal cliff loomed.
-McConnell dialed up the then-vice president and asked: “Is there anyone over there who knows how to make a deal?”

 “Obviously, I don’t always agree with him, but I do trust him implicitly,” McConnell said in a farewell tribute to Biden on the Senate floor in December 2016.
 “He doesn’t break his word.
-He doesn’t waste time telling me why I’m wrong.
-He gets down to brass tacks.
-And he keeps in sight the stakes.”
+He doesn’t waste time telling me why I’m wrong."

-McConnell continued: “There’s a reason ‘get Joe on the phone’ is shorthand for ‘time to get serious,’ in my office.”

 Biden also has found McConnell trustworthy.
 In a February 2011 speech at the McConnell Center in Louisville, Biden lavished the highest of praise for a congressional leader: “Mitch knows how to count better than anyone else I have ever known.”